python3statement/pycon-2017/proposal.md

 Python 3 has been around for more than eight years, and much of the Python ecosystem is now available both on Python 2 and Python 3, often using a single code base.
 Nonetheless, this compatibility comes at a development cost and some library authors are considering ending support for Python 2 in newer versions.
+These "once-compatible" libraries pose a real danger for maintaining a smoothly functioning Python 2 system.

 While it may seem simple to cease support for Python 2, the challenge is not in ending support, but doing so in a way that does not wreak havoc for users who